johnellinwood/smartfire/README.md

 # SmartFire: The Smart Home Fireplace Controller

 ## Overview
-The Proflame 2 control system is used in most modern natural gas and propane indoor residential fireplaces.
+The Sit Group's Proflame 2 control system is used in most modern natural gas and propane indoor residential fireplaces, like Jotul, Mendota, Regency, Lennox, and otehrs.
 It uses radio frequency transmission to remotely control the fireplace by way of a handheld transmitter and a fixed receiver inside the fireplace.
 This application provides a software implementation of the encoding necessary to transmit compatible commands using generic radio interfaces.
 A python API, command line interface, and REST server are included for local control over the fireplace.
 Additionally, an Amazon Lambda project is included for Alexa SmartHome control of the fireplace.
 This controller is able to remotely control the device's main power, auxiliary power supply, pilot light, thermostat setting, 6-level fan, 6-level light, and 6-level main flame.
-The code is compatible with TI CC1111 chipsets, like the YardStick One.
-Supported devices are Raspbery Pi, with future planned support for Particle Photon.
+The project requires a linux computer and an RF transmitter.
+Compatible RF transmitters are ones with TI CC1111 chipsets, like the YardStick One.
+Supported computer devices are the Raspbery Pi, with future planned support for Particle Photon.
 Thermostat setting is not yet supported, as it requires additional hardware.

 ## Alexa Commands